garysgray/Flask_ADVENTURE/README.md

 The map is defined entirely in `game_data.json` — no hardcoded room data in Python.
 Items, rooms, events, and use responses are all data-driven.
 Adding a new room or item requires only editing the JSON file.

+- Floor layout defined via `floors` array in JSON — fully dynamic, no hardcoded room counts
-Map supports multiple floors with teleport-style exit destinations between floors.
+- Supports multiple floors with stair and teleport connections between them
+- Teleport exits using cardinal directions show ✦ on the mini map
+- Stair exits using up/down show ⬆⬇ on the mini map
+- All exit connections defined in events — rooms start locked and open through gameplay

 ### UI Features

 - Dark dungeon-themed CSS with medieval fonts and gold accents
+- Frosted glass UI panels over atmospheric background image
 - Mini map showing explored rooms, current position, and floor-aware tracking
+- Floor indicator displayed alongside the mini map
-- Up/down arrows on map cells for vertical exits
+- ⬆⬇ arrows on map cells for stair exits
-- Portal indicator for unlocked special exits
+- ✦ portal indicator for unlocked teleport exits
 - Mobile responsive layout
 - Event messages displayed inline with output
+- Interactable targets highlighted in room descriptions

 ---